cghimire/Employee-Attrition-Problem/README.md

 I use a range of baseline algorithms before we move on to more sophisticated solutions.
 The algorithms considered in this section are: Logistic Regression, Random Forest, and, SVM.

 Since this is my real project during my internship, I don't mention the exact result here, but I outlined some inportant features to predict the employee turnover.
-Based on ROC graph, the logistic regression showed higher AUC score compared to rendom forest.
+Based on ROC graph, the logistic regression showed higher AUC score compared to random forest.

 ## Important Features for Employee Turnover